ag076810/Rswap-tokenlist/README.md

-# raydex-tokenlist
+# Rswap-tokenlist

-Ray Dex - Token list
+Rswap - Token list

-Please note the current information in this repo is based on PulseChain testnet launch
+Please note the current information in this repo is based on RTH launch

 ### Whitelisting